 Due to the prevalence of opioid abuse, there have been many emergency responses and approaches to reduce this drug crisis and treat those affected.
 There are many programs and facilities dedicated to helping people recover from substance use disorder, including opioids.

-These programs and facilities offer effective treatment options for opioids addiction.
+These programs and facilities offer effective treatment options for opioid addiction.
 Treatment may include:

 - Detoxification to manage withdrawal symptoms